tonybenoy/Bird-Classifier/README.md

 * Top 3 results from the model's output per image
 * Proper logging for essential and debug info if necessary
 * Analyse the bottlenecks in your implementation, and report options for improving upon them
-* Finished work has to be pushed to github and shared with @rivol, @veriff-yauheni-aliakseyeu, and @khadrawy

 Bonus
 * Add CLI and/or web API